Study Engineering at California Institute of Technology (Caltech)

 The California Institute of Technology, covering 124 acres, is situated in Pasadena, California.
 Pasadena has numerous upscale retail shops and is littered with a variety of restaurants, nightclubs, outdoor cafés, pubs, and comedy clubs.
 The open-air mall covering three city blocks is a great crowd puller.
 Another shopping district is located in the South Lake Avenue neighborhood.

 Pasadena's public transportation covers the Pasadena Bus line, the Metro Gold Line, and Foothill Transit.
 There is frequent metro rail connectivity at Pasadena.
 If you wish to travel by air, you may transit via the Los Angeles airport (a 36-minute drive).
 Another option is Burbank Airport (Bob Hope Airport) which is nearer and is a 21-minute drive.
 The Long Beach Airport is the third option for arriving by air and is a 43-minute drive.
-Caltech also provides housing opportunities along with a community life and a lot of dining options on campus.
+Caltech also provides housing opportunities along with community life and a lot of dining options on campus.

 |Acceptance Rate for Indians||9%|